 -

 Proverbs 18:17 describes the necessity of hearing both sides in a dispute, noting that the first speaker appears correct until cross-examination by another reveals the full truth.
-This principle emphasizes exercising discernment, and avoiding hasty judgments, and mandates investigating all facts before reaching a conclusion ↩
+This principle emphasises exercising discernment, and avoiding hasty judgments and mandates investigating all facts before reaching a conclusion ↩

 -